 Paul Reps & Nyogen Senzaki

 Zen Flesh, Zen Bones is a wonderful introduction to Zen.
 Words cannot describe the Zen experience, and one can only point to Zen, for the seeker to be enlightened.
 This is best done by the use of very short stories which illustrate the experience.
 The first part of the book contains 101 Zen stories, a fantastic way to learn Zen.
 By reading any one story, you can possibly experience Zen awakening.
 And once you “get it,” the other stories all fall into place like a puzzle which suddenly makes sense.
-Many of these stories are told and retold by spiritual teachers and this collections will familiarize you with the teaching.
+Many of these stories are told and retold by spiritual teachers and this collection will familiarize you with the teaching.

 The Prophet, by Khalil Gibran is one of the finest most beautifully poetic handbooks to living.
 Each section is devoted to a life topic, and sentence after sentence you will be transported to a higher level of consciousness.
 You can read the book in one sitting, so it’s not a lengthy discourse.
 It is a very simple book written in a language easy to understand where you are taken deep into the mystery of your own being.